-Unfortunately, due to a lack of Welsh Government funding, we were unable to provide Businesses with support in using the Welsh advantages of Welsh language.
+Unfortunately, due to a lack of Welsh Government funding, we businesses to see the were unable to provide Businesses with support in using the Welsh advantages of Welsh language.
 However, we have recognised the Welsh language as an integral part of the RCT Tourism Strategy, which will play a key role in boosting the local economy through encouraging sustainable tourism to the area.